Judge orders another long prison term in Gov. Whitmer plot - NewsBreak

 Whitmer was not physically harmed.
 The FBI was secretly embedded in the group and made 14 arrests.

+“We’re talking about a conspiracy to physically kidnap the governor, potentially assassinate her as well.
+It doesn’t get much more serious than that," Jonker said before announcing Croft's sentence.
+“The group had a lot of guns.
+This group had all kinds of material ready to go to achieve their end.”

-Assistant U.S. Attorney Nils Kessler called Croft the “spiritual leader” of the group of conspirators, comparing his role to that of “some sheik in ISIS.”
+Assistant U.S. Attorney Nils Kessler called Croft the “spiritual leader” of the group of conspirators, comparing his role to that of “some sheikh in ISIS.”

 “He essentially was putting himself as a role of a prophet ... there are people who believe this sort of rhetoric, and he used it,” Kessler told the judge.

+“This man is fully radicalized.
+He hasn’t changed his viewpoint,” Kessler added.
+"He’s not admitting the ideas are wrong because he still holds them.
+This whole thing was Mr. Croft’s idea.”

-Croft regularly wore a tri-cornered hat common during the American Revolution and had tattoos on his arms symbolizing resistance — “Expect Us” — as he traveled to Ohio, Wisconsin and Michigan to meet with like-minded extremists.
+Croft regularly wore the type of tricorn hat common during the American Revolution and had tattoos on his arms symbolizing resistance — “Expect Us” — as he traveled to Ohio, Wisconsin and Michigan to meet with like-minded extremists.

-A different jury in Grand Rapids, Michigan, couldn't reach a verdict on the pair at the first trial last spring but acquitted two other men.
+A different jury in Grand Rapids couldn't reach a verdict on the pair at the first trial last spring but acquitted two other men.

 The abduction was meant to be the beginning of a "reign of terror," Kessler said in court documents.
 Croft's plan called for riots, “torching” government officials in their sleep and setting off violence across the country.